headwinds/headwinds/README.md

 Loblaw Digital uses Gitlab which likes cool blue over forest greens to present developer productivity.

+I mostly built React-based UI with some vanilla JS on legacy systems.
+We invested heavily in GraphQL to write efficient endpoints and provide a caching layer.
+Along with the home page and checkout experience, my favourite page was the [product details page](https://shop.shoppersdrugmart.ca/libra-2/p/BB_681495008421?variantCode=681495008421&source=nspt) for Shopper's Drug Mart which is responsive, accessible, and driven by GraphQL.

-Depending on the task, I've been writing small Java, Go, and Python programs aka micro-services that monitor our feed servers and SQL database through evented systems.
-I also spend more time herding cats than code.
-I face many issues like we're missing 3 days worth of orders, what happened to that 250k?
-Or our recommnedation engine has stopped receiving it's feed, what gives?!
+Along with UI, I also had the opportunity to write tools and backend services in Java, Go, and Python that monitor our feed servers and SQL database through evented systems.
+While on page duty, I faced many issues like we're missing 3 days worth of orders, what happened to that 250k?
+Or our recommnedation engine has stopped receiving it's feed, why has it stopped?
+So I first experiment with Bashed and finally landed on Go as the best language to monitor and report on our feed servers.

 ## Writing & Other Experiments